michealcoleyoung/task-logger/README.md

-# Task Logger

-This is a command line application that helps users track the tasks they are working on, record the time they started and ended each task, and export the data to the clipboard.
+This script is a time tracker that allows the user to record what they are working on and the amount of time they spend on each task.
+The user is prompted to input the task they are working on, and the script records the start time and date.
+Once the user completes the task, they can stop the timer and the script records the end time and calculates the total time worked.
+The user can then export the data in a formatted string or copy it to the clipboard.
-Installation

-To use this application, you will need to install Python and create a virtual environment.
-Then, you will need to install the necessary dependencies using pip.

-    Install Python 3 from the official website.
-    Open a terminal or command prompt and navigate to the directory where you want to store the application.
-    Create a virtual environment by entering the following command: python -m venv venv.
-This will create a new directory called venv that contains a fresh installation of Python.
-    Activate the virtual environment by entering the following command:

-    On Windows: venv\Scripts\activate
-    On macOS or Linux: source venv/bin/activate

-    Install the dependencies by entering the following command: pip install pyperclip.

-Usage

-To use the application, open a terminal or command prompt and navigate to the directory where the application is stored.
-Then, activate the virtual environment by entering the command listed in the installation instructions.

-To start tracking a new task, enter a brief description of the task when prompted.
-The application will record the start time of the task and wait for you to finish.
-When you are finished, press Enter to stop the timer and record the time worked on the task.

-You can track as many tasks as you need, and the application will store all of the data in memory.
-To export the data to the clipboard, enter the command export data when prompted for a task description.
-The application will format the data and copy it to your clipboard, ready for pasting into another application.
+The script uses the following third-party modules:

+    pyperclip for copying data to the clipboard datetime for calculating the total time worked

+To use the script, the user should open the file in a Python environment and run the script.
+They will be prompted to enter the task they are working on.
+To stop the timer and record the time worked, they need to press the 'Enter' key.
+To export the data, the user can enter 'export data' as the task.
+The data will be formatted and printed to the console, and also copied to the clipboard for easy pasting.

+Note: The script assumes that the local time zone is in Central Standard Time (CST), and may need to be modified if used in a different time zone.